An opportunity to work on community projects and experience what it’s like to run a nonprofit.

 These communities often lack access to education, health services, nutritious food or safe places to play.
 Without these basic necessities, it is difficult for individuals and families to feel empowered or to better themselves.
 Making a meaningful impact in these communities can take the form of providing access to education and health services, improving nutrition or creating a safe environment where children can play and learn.

-This organization has offices and projects in different locations: Zanzibar or Kilimanjaro (Tanzania), Livingstone (Zambia), Cape Town (project office or head office), Kruger Park or St. Lucia (South Africa).
+This organization has offices and projects in different locations: Livingstone (Zambia), Cape Town (project office or head office), and Greater Kruger Area.
 Before the placement you will work closely with an intern placement specialist to discuss your goals, location options, identify your strengths and discuss the variety of projects and tasks.
 This will result in a custom-made internship which accounts for your interest and skills to serve their communities accordingly.
-Roughly there are five focus areas possible:

 - NGO Management Experience: Dive into understanding the day to day running of a working NGO.
 Develop a combination of skills including community relationships, operational management, governance, admin and, reporting.
 For a holistic experience, you are encouraged to note your learnings via a weekly journal entry to the intern supervisor, as well as reports such as financial trackers and project progress report.

 - Fundraising and Marketing: After identifying the fundraising priorities with your Business Manager, you will create a fundraising plan to meet goals accordingly.
 You will learn how to combine social media and marketing to reach more people to get involved in your fundraising campaigns.
 This activity develops your communication skills and your ability to present information in a succinct manner, attractive to donors.